UN Forces September 1950 counteroffensive: From Tabu-dong to Osan - the Eighth Army linkup with X Corps

-At 08:26 on 27 September, north of Osan Task Force 777 sent a message to General Gay which said in part, "Contact between H Company, 31st Infantry Regiment, 7th Division, and forward elements of Task Force 777 established at 0826 hours just north of Osan, Korea."
+At 08:26 on 27 September, north of Osan Task Force 777 sent a message to Gay which said in part, "Contact between H Company, 31st Infantry Regiment, 7th Division, and forward elements of Task Force 777 established at 08:26 hours just north of Osan, Korea."
 After the link-up with elements of the 31st Infantry, elements of Task Force 777 did not actually participate in this regiment's attack against the North Koreans on the hills north of Osan.
 Their communication equipment, including the forward air controllers and their medical troops, however, did assist the 31st Infantry.
-General Gay arrived at Osan before noon and, upon seeing the battle in progress on the hills to the north, conferred with a 31st Infantry battalion commander.
+Gay arrived at Osan before noon and, upon seeing the battle in progress on the hills to the north, conferred with a 31st Infantry battalion commander.
 He offered to use the 8th Cavalry Regiment as an enveloping force and assist in destroying the KPA.
 He also offered to the 31st Infantry, he said, the use of the 77th and 99th Field Artillery Battalions and one tank company.
 The battalion commander said he would need concurrence of higher authority.
 Elements of the 1st Cavalry Division stood idly by at Osan while the 31st Infantry fought out the action which it did not win until the next afternoon, 28 September.
-General David G. Barr, commanding general of the 7th Infantry Division, has said he was never informed of General Gay's offer of assistance.
+General David G. Barr, commanding general of the 7th Infantry Division, has said he was never informed of Gay's offer of assistance.

 In this rapid advance to Osan, the 1st Cavalry Division cut off elements of the 105th Armored Division in the Ansong and P'yongt'aek area and miscellaneous units in the Taejon area.
 On the 28th, elements of C Company, 70th Tank Battalion, and K Company, 7th Cavalry, with the strong assistance of fighter-bombers, destroyed at least seven of ten T-34's in the P'yongt'aek area, five by air strikes.
 Elements of the 16th Reconnaissance Company barely escaped destruction by these KPA tanks, and did suffer casualties.
-As late as 29 September, L Company of the 5th Cavalry Regiment ambushed approximately fifty KPA soldiers in nine Russian-built jeeps driving north from the vicinity of Taejon.
+As late as 29 September, L Company of the 5th Cavalry Regiment ambushed approximately 50 KPA soldiers in nine Russian-built jeeps driving north from the vicinity of Taejon.